Skip to main content

 Rule processor

-To customize the format of exported rules, use the ruleProcessor configuration option.
+To customize the output for individual rules, use the ruleProcessor configuration option.
 Rules will only be passed to the provided processor function if they first pass validation.
 The function will be called like this:

 ruleProcessor(rule, { escapeQuotes, fieldData, ...otherOptions });

 The first argument is the RuleType object from the query.
-The second argument is a ValueProcessorOptions object. escapeQuotes is true or false when appropriate as determined by the internal formatQuery logic (generally speaking, quotes are escaped for string values and not escaped otherwise, as when values represent field names). fieldData is the corresponding Field object from the fields array, if one was passed to formatQuery.
+The second argument is a ValueProcessorOptions object. escapeQuotes is true or false when appropriate as determined by the internal formatQuery logic (generally speaking, quotes are escaped for string values and not escaped otherwise—as when values represent field names). fieldData is the corresponding Field object from the fields array if it was passed to formatQuery.
 Other options are copied directly from the formatQuery options, or the default value if not specified.

 The default rule processors for each format are available as exports from react-querybuilder: